 23. Pinto Beans

-The popular bean, the Pinto bean is one of the most popular legumes in North America and Central America.
+Pinto beans are one of the most popular legumes in North America and Central America.
 As part of many traditional cuisines, they’re particularly popular in Mexico, parts of Texas, and the Southwestern United States.

-Store boiled Pinto beans in an airtight container in a cool place for up to four days, or freeze them for longer storage life.
-High in fiber and protein, Pinto beans offer several health benefits, such as improving digestion, stabilizing blood sugar levels, and helping to manage cholesterol levels.
+Store boiled Pinto beans in an airtight container in a cool place for up to four days, or freeze them for a longer storage life.
+High in fiber and protein, Pinto beans offer several nutritional benefits, such as improving digestion, stabilizing blood sugar levels, and helping to manage cholesterol levels.

 Peas have been a staple food source dating all the way back to prehistoric times and are one of the oldest domesticated crops.
 Its establishment as a reliable nutritional source made it an excellent option for ancient cultures, which depended heavily on agriculture to survive.